-A wide range of scholarship options exist for students demonstrating strong academic excellence, leadership, community service and other criteria.
-For specific information on Kansas State University scholarships, please visit the Office of Student Financial Assistance scholarship page.
-November 1 is the priority scholarship application deadline for incoming freshmen.
+A wide range of Kansas State University scholarship options exist for students demonstrating strong academic excellence, leadership, community service and other criteria.
+Working with the Carl R. Ice College of Engineering, the K-State Office of Student Financial Assistance assigns scholarships for qualified students.
+Major scholarships are shared awards that include support from the college and degree program of interest.
+More information on Kansas State University scholarships is available on the Office of Student Financial Assistance scholarship website.
+Nov.
+1 is the priority scholarship application deadline for incoming freshmen.

 Project Lead The Way (PLTW) Scholarship

-The Kansas State University College of Engineering is a university partner with Project Lead The Way and offers scholarships for first-year students.
+The Kansas State University Carl R. Ice College of Engineering is a university partner with Project Lead The Way and offers scholarships for first-year students.
 Any student who has completed relevant coursework within the PLTW curriculum at a certified PLTW high school may apply.
 This is a one-time scholarship in the amount of $500.
-K-State will award a minimum of two scholarships annually.
+The college will award a minimum of two scholarships annually.
 The application will be made available after the first of the year.

 U.S. FIRST Robotics Scholarship

-The K-State College of Engineering is a university sponsor of U.S. FIRST Robotics and offers scholarships for first-year students.
+The Kansas State University Carl R. Ice College of Engineering is a university sponsor of U.S. FIRST Robotics and offers scholarships for first-year students.
 Any student who has participated in U.S. FIRST Robotics may apply.
 This is a one-time scholarship in the amount of $1,000.
-K-State will award up to three scholarships annually.
+The college will award up to three scholarships annually.
 The application will be made available after the first of the year.

-The College of Engineering awards scholarships to incoming transfer students.
+The Carl R. Ice College of Engineering awards scholarships to incoming transfer students.
 To be eligible, the student must:

 - be admitted to Kansas State University;

-- be admitted to the College of Engineering;
+- be admitted to the Carl R. Ice College of Engineering;

 - complete the university scholarship application; and

-- Study Abroad Scholarships: The College of Engineering strongly advocates international experience for its undergraduate students.
-A limited number of $1000 grants are available for enrolled College of Engineering students each year who plan to participate in a study abroad program.
-To learn more about the International Experience Grant, visit the College of Engineering's Study Abroad page.
+The college strongly advocates international experience for its undergraduate students.
+A limited number of $500-$1000 grants are available for enrolled Carl R. Ice College of Engineering students each year who plan to participate in an education abroad program.
+To learn more about the International Experience Grant, visit the College's Education Abroad page.

-Undergraduate students who are part of the Multicultural Engineering Program, MEP, are eligible for the scholarships listed below.
-MEP students must fill out the general scholarship application by February 1.
+Undergraduate students who are part of the Multicultural Engineering Program, or MEP, are eligible for the scholarships listed below.
+MEP students must fill out the general scholarship application by Feb.
+1.

-- KSU MEP NACME Block Grant Scholars: 10 scholarships awarded annually from National Action Council for Minorities in Engineering grant.
+- KSU MEP NACME Block Grant Scholars: 10 scholarships are awarded annually from the National Action Council for Minorities in Engineering grant.

-- KSU MEP NACME Associate Scholars: 15 scholarships awarded annually in support of the mission of the National Action Council for Minorities in Engineering, provided by the College of Engineering scholarship accounts.
+- KSU MEP NACME Associate Scholars: 12 scholarships are awarded annually in support of the mission of the National Action Council for Minorities in Engineering, provided through engineering funds.